-54. G. is a woman from Honduras.
+55. G. is a woman from Honduras.
 Her son, E., and her partner, R., will be derivatives on her asylum application.
-She speaks Spanish and lives in Westcentral Indiana.
+G. speaks Spanish and lives in Westcentral Indiana.
 (21-0152573) (21-0152573) (22-0153320)

-G. began receiving threats from her aunt's ex-partner who began threatening her after her aunt fled Honduras and G. and her family refused to tell him where she was.
+G. began receiving threats from her aunt's ex-partner because G. and her family refused to tell him where her aunt was after she fled Honduras.
 Another one of G.'s aunts was kidnapped by a local gang leader related to her aunt's ex-partner.
-Gang members tortured her aunt and left her for dead.
-G. and R. fled with her family to Mexico, but while in Mexico, G. began to receive threatening, anonymous messages from gang members stating they knew their whereabouts and they would pay for disobeying.
-G., R., and E were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, but their NTAs have not yet been filed with the immigration court, so USCIS retains initial jurisdiction over their applications for asylum.
+Gang members tortured this aunt and left her for dead.
+G. and her partner, R., fled with her family to Mexico, but while in Mexico, G. began to receive threatening, anonymous messages from gang members stating that they knew the family's whereabouts and would make them pay for disobeying.
+G., R., and E. were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, but their NTAs have not yet been filed with the immigration court, so USCIS retains initial jurisdiction over their applications for asylum.
 NIJC timely filed G., E., and R.'s asylum applications with USCIS.
 Once their NTAs are filed with the court, they will be placed into removal proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-55. P. is a woman from Haiti.
+56. P. is a woman from Haiti.
 Her daughter, O., is a derivative on her application for asylum.
 They are currently scheduled for a Master Calendar Hearing before the Chicago Immigration Court on October 18, 2023.
 P. and O. speak Spanish and live in a suburb of Indianapolis, Indiana.
 (22-0153744) (22-0153969)

 Growing up, P.'s father was a leader in a political party, and P. helped to support the party's campaigns when possible.
-Their family received many threats due to their involvement, and one day a group of armed men came into their home, beat up her father, and put a gun to his head, and threatened to kill him and his family if he continued his political involvement.
+P.'s family received many threats due to their involvement, and one day a group of armed men came into their home, beat up P.'s father, put a gun to his head, and threatened to kill him and his family if he continued his political involvement.
 When he did not quit his political party, his family continued to receive threats.
-Later, a previously incarcerated gang member forced P.into relationship with him.
+Later, a previously incarcerated gang member forced P. into relationship with him.
 For several years, he regularly raped and tortured her.
-Eventually, she escaped and moved to Chile, where she lived for a few years with the father of her children.
-However, after the father of her children began to abuse herand Haitian migrants in Chile were regularly attacked and killed, P. decided to flee to the United States with her daughter O. NIJC filed a skeletal asylum application for P., but because this application was filed more than one year after P. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum.
+Eventually, P. escaped and moved to Chile, where she lived for a few years with the father of her children.
+However, Haitian migrants were regularly attacked and killed in Chile.
+After P.'s children's father began to abuse her, P. decided to flee to the United States with her daughter, O. NIJC filed a skeletal asylum application for P., but because this application was filed more than one year after P. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
 All affidavits and supporting materials will be due 15 days prior to her merits hearing, which has not yet been scheduled.

-56. L. is a man from Congo (Brazzaville).
+57. L. is a man from Congo (Brazzaville).
 His wife, R. and his daughter, N., are derivatives on his application for asylum.
-He speaks French and lives in Chicago, Illinois.
+They are currently scheduled for a Master Calendar Hearing before the Chicago Immigration Court on October 4, 2023.
+L. and his family speak French and live in Chicago, Illinois.
 (21-0151916) (21-0152424) (21-0152425)